-This article is dedicated to my mom (Becky) my daughter (Latasha), my two sons (Taylor and Klinton) my niece (Katie) and my beautiful grandchild (Erin).
-Also to my wonderful friends (Ashley, Nathan, Rachael, Wendy, Lori, Shayla, Jose, Ramona, Dez, and Jamie) who bring sense of meaning and belongingness to my life everyday.
+This article is dedicated to my mom (Becky) my daughter (Latasha), my son (Taylor) my niece (Katie) and my beautiful grandchild (Erin).

-In a previous blog I compared the pain state of rejection with the negative motivational state of loneliness.
-In this blog I will delve in deeper into the negative motivational state we call loneliness.
-Loneliness as a motivational state was first described by Psychiatrist Harry Sullivan in 1953, who stated that like many emotional states loneliness motivates us to fulfill one of our basic human drives which in this case is affiliation and the socialization with others.
+In a previous blog, I compared the pain state of rejection with the negative motivational state of loneliness.
+In this blog, I will delve in deeper into the negative motivational state we call loneliness.
+Loneliness as a motivational state was first described by Psychiatrist Harry Sullivan in 1953, who stated that like many emotional states loneliness motivates us to fulfill one of our basic human drives which in this case is an affiliation and the socialization with others.
 This motivational need he believed first develops in infancy when the infant has complete depends on his or her caregiver.
-Like the pains of hunger the pain of loneliness motivates us to seek out others who we can have a mutually beneficial relationships with.
-Indeed, current research supports this early development in loneliness, as we see loneliness in early childhood predicts poor socialization in middle childhood, and loneliness in middle childhood predicts depression and high risk behaviors in adolescence.
+Like the pains of hunger, the pain of loneliness motivates us to seek out others who we can have a mutually beneficial relationship with.
+Indeed, current research supports this early development in loneliness, as we see loneliness in early childhood predicts poor socialization in middle childhood, and loneliness in middle childhood predicts depression and high-risk behaviors in adolescence.
 This is to say, just like eating habits – good or poor – in one period predicts continued poor eating habits in another unless there is some type of intervention.

 Loneliness VS Depression